sotetsuk/pgx/README.md

   * Does Pgx support OpenAI Gym?  **No.**
       * OpenAI Gym is for single-agent environment.
 Most of Pgx environments are multi-player games.
 Just defining opponents is not enough for converting multi-agent environemnts to OpenAI Gym environment.
 E.g., in the game of go, the next state s' is defined as the state just after placing a stone in AlhaGo paper.
 However, s' becomes the state after the opponents' play.
 This changes the definition of V(s').
   * Does Pgx support PettingZoo?  **No.**
-      * As far as we know, PettingZOo does not support vectorized environments (like VectorEnv in OpenAI Gym).
+      * As far as we know, PettingZoo does not support vectorized environments (like VectorEnv in OpenAI Gym).
 As Pgx's main feature is highly vectorized environment via GPU/TPU support, We do not currently support PettingZoo API.

 ### Concerns
 * For efficient computation, current_player must be synchronized? but it seems difficult (or impossible?).
 It is impossible to synchronize the terminations.